-Significance, conditions: In the Thermenregion, Zierfandler (Spätrot) and Rotgipfler are sometimes vinified as a Spätrot-Rotgipfler, either blended as cuvée or already planted together mixed in the vineyard.
-Zierfandler requires the best vineyard sites and also likes shallow soil.
-It is sensitive to winter frost and very prone to Botrytis, but also is very tolerant to dryness and calcareous soils.
+In the Thermenregion, Zierfandler (Spätrot) and Rotgipfler are sometimes vinified as a Spätrot-Rotgipfler, either blended as two separate varieties or grown and harvested together in the same vineyard.
+Zierfandler requires the best vineyards and also likes soil that provides only a shallow root depth.
+It is sensitive to winter frosts and highly prone to botrytis, but also very tolerant of dry conditions and lime-rich soils.

-Wine: When the grapes are nicely ripe, the wines are rich in extract and have a pleasant acidity and subtle aromatics.
-In a TBA, the bouquet exudes honey-like tones that can be complemented by mineral notes.
-Prädikat wines have excellent ageing potential.
+When the grapes are well ripened, the wines are characterised by extract, a pleasant acidity and delicate floral notes.
+Trockenbeeren-auslese displays a honey-like bouquet that can be complemented by mineral notes.
+Prädikatswein from this variety has excellent storage potential.

 Source varietal specifications: Höhere Bundeslehranstalt und Bundesamt für Wein- und Obstbau (Federal College and Federal Office for Viticulture, Oenology and Fruit Growing) in Klosterneuburg, “Austria’s Qualitätswein grape varieties and their clones“ („Österreichische Qualitätsweinrebsorten und deren Klone“), 2nd, reviewed edition, September 2015